au-ts/libvmm/docs/MANUAL.md

 * If the platform uses GICv3, you will need to change the top-level Makefile snippet (`vmm.mk`) to account for that.

-The rest of this section will be a guide on adding support for a new platform to the `simple` example which contains a VMM that boots a Linux guest with a simple command-line-interface via the serial device.

 Before you can get a guest working on your desired platform you must have the following:

 * A working platform port of the seL4 kernel in hypervisor mode.
 * A working platform port of the seL4 Microkit where the kernel is configured in hypervisor mode.

+## Porting the simple example

+This section will be a guide on adding support for a new platform to the `simple` example which contains a minimal VMM capable of booting a Linux guest with a simple user-space command-line-interface via the serial device.

+The simple example can be found in `examples/simple` from the root of the libvmm source.

-## Guest setup
+### Guest setup

 Required guest files: